ThatOneDamien/siliconc/README.md

 programs at a small to intermediate scale, mostly ignoring optimizations.

 ## Short Term Implementation Plans
+- Change the lexer to lex all at once, not sure exactly how this would work because errors would either be out of order with regard to the parsing and semantic analysis stages, or I would have to store them to be emitted when actaully passing over the token.
 - Update how the type struct works, possible adding a cache for useful variants of types like a pointer.
 - Add user-defined types like structs, enums, typedefs, unions, and possibly bitfields